11th Alpini Regiment

 The 11th Alpini Regiment (11° Reggimento Alpini) is an inactive mountain warfare regiment of the Italian Army last based in Bruneck in South Tyrol.
 The regiment belongs to the Italian Army's Alpini infantry speciality and was last assigned to the Alpine Brigade "Tridentina".
 The regiment was formed by the Royal Italian Army on 22 December 1935 and assigned to the 5th Alpine Division "Pusteria", with which it participated in the Second Italo-Ethiopian War.

 During World War II the regiment fought in the invasion of France and the Greco-Italian War.
 Afterwards the "Pusteria" division served on occupation duty in Montenegro and, after the occupation of Vichy France, in Alpes-Maritimes.
 On 8 September 1943, the Armistice of Cassibile was announced and four days later, on 12 September 1943, invading German forces disbanded the 11th Alpini Regiment.

 In 1946, the Alpini Battalion "Trento" was reformed and assigned to the 6th Alpini Regiment.
 In 1975 the 6th Alpini Regiment was disbanded and the "Trento" battalion became an autonomous unit, which in 1976 was assigned the flag and traditions of the 11th Alpini Regiment.
 The battalion was assigned to the Alpine Brigade "Tridentina".
 The regiment was reformed in 1992 and disbanded in 2002.
 The regiment's anniversary falls on 15 February 1936, the day the Battle of Amba Aradam was fought, during which the regiment distinguished itself and was awarded a Bronze Medal of Military Valor.

 History

 On 22 December 1935, the Royal Italian Army formed the command of the 11th Alpini Regiment in the city of Bruneck.
-Although the regiment was the tenth Alpini regiment to be formed, its was numbered as 11th Alpini Regiment, as the fascist regime had declared that the National Alpini Association, which had been founded on 8 July 1919 and included all veterans and reservists of the Alpini speciality, as the "10th Alpini Regiment".
+Although the regiment was the tenth Alpini regiment to be formed, it was numbered as 11th Alpini Regiment, as the fascist regime had declared that the National Alpini Association, which had been founded on 8 July 1919 and included all veterans and reservists of the Alpini speciality, as the "10th Alpini Regiment".
 Hence the Royal Italian Army and later the Italian Army, never used the number 10 for an Alpini regiment.